changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

 ## 3.2 Function Object Wrapper

-Although this part of the standard library is part of the standard library, it enhances the runtime capabilities of the C++ language.
+Although the features are part of the standard library and not found in runtime, it enhances the runtime capabilities of the C++ language.
 This part of the content is also very important, so put it here for introduction.